mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Closing Note

 The release updates also comes with various requests from the community, bug fixes, enhancements and major refactoring.
-It is impotant to see the detailed updates from the [Releases](/release/core) page and/or by visiting the actual release page for this version at the Github [releases](https://github.com/mikependon/RepoDB/releases/tag/untagged-eb36fd782c723e532054) page.
+It is important to see the detailed updates from the [Releases](/release/core) page and/or by visiting the actual release page for this version at the Github [releases](https://github.com/mikependon/RepoDB/releases/tag/untagged-eb36fd782c723e532054) page.

 We also would like to extend our warmth thanks to all the contributors, the collaborators and the issue reporters.